Are you looking for a WordPress SEO guide for beginners?

 It makes the search flow easy if you can add proper categories and tags to your content.

 Make internal linking a habit.
 It has a great positive impact on SEO.
-Interlinking helps your readers to keep them engaged on your website.
+Interlinking helps your readers to keep engaged on your website.

 Interlinking is linking your content to another one.
 Make sure you are interlinking the content that is relatable.
 Don’t interlink each content everywhere.

 If you can interlink properly, it will surely increase your page views.
 The more page views you will receive, the more conversions you will get.